Achievable logoAchievable logo

 Free fatty acids: saponification

-• Definition: Free fatty acids are the hydrolyzed form of fatty acids once cleaved from glycerol.
+• Definition: Free fatty acids are fatty acids in their hydrolyzed form, after they’ve been cleaved from glycerol.

 • Process: Saponification hydrolyzes ester bonds in fats, producing soap (the sodium or potassium salts of the fatty acids) and glycerol.